KevinPan01/CS193_Fall18_Lab1/index.md

-#Kevin Pan's first CS193 Lab
+## Kevin Pan's first CS193 Lab

--CS 193 is taught by students
+- CS 193 is taught by students
--These students are pretty cool
+- These students are pretty cool

 ## Welcome to GitHub Pages